 “Ple, ple-ple-plea, I did, I-I, di-”

 “RIGHT NOW!?!?!
 WHEN I FUCKING WIN!!!?!”

-Celia: Celia creeps quietly up the stairs, but halfway up, after the shout, she abandons that.
+Celia: Celia creeps up the stairs, but halfway up, after the shout, she abandons that.
 Whoever it is cannot hear her.
 She recognizes her father’s voice, and then their silhouettes.
 Her mother on the floor, pleading.
 Her father, angry.
 The same anger she has seen him in before.
 She watches him smash her mother’s face into the photo and lets loose the breath she had been holding.

-She is frozen, makeshift weapon in her hand.
+She freezes, makeshift weapon in her hand.

 GM: Her dad’s open hand comes down, knocking her mother’s head all the floor with another sharp smack.
 She gives a strangled cry and half-scampers, half-crawls away on all fours.
 There’s blood leaking from her nose.

 Celia’s dad yanks her up by her hair, making her cry out again.
 He seizes her shoulders, flips her around, and slugs her in the face with a closed fist.
 Blood flies off his knuckles amidst a hideous crunch.

 Celia: The sound of her mother’s skull hitting the floor propels her forward.
 She starts up the stairs, rage fueling her steps.
 She is, after all, her father’s daughter.